ninmonkey/ninMonkQuery-examples/forumQuestions/pq/2023-05-10 - Slice and Dice - Using Optional Parameters and Null coalesce operators.post.md

 - there is no error going 'out of bounds' with the count
 - you can explicitly pass null to the count as your default
-- anddefault to passing 0 and null
+- and default to passing 0 and null
 - if user arg is not null

 Something like